This article has been updated from a previous version.

-Officially, it’s only been winter for a few weeks, but we’ve already seen video after video of cars slipping and sliding all over various roads across the country.
-After a nasty 100-vehicle pileup in Ontario this past weekend, we felt it a good time to share some of the best tips for winter driving, so you don’t end up like one of those poor drivers on Youtube.
+We've all seen videos of cars slipping and sliding all over various roads across the country in the wintertime, which is why we felt it was a good time to share some of the best tips for winter driving so you don’t end up like one of those poor drivers on YouTube.

 Inflate your tires properly